mitchelllisle/data-privacy-papers/README.md

 demand forecasting while maintaining privacy.
 However, heterogeneous data across diverse regions, driven by factors such as varying consumer behavior, poses challenges to the effectiveness of federated learning.
-To tackle this challenge, we propose Bubble-Cluster Federated Learning (BFL), a novel clustering-based federated learning framework tailored for sales prediction.
-By leveraging differential privacy and feature importance distribution, BFL groups retailers into distinct "bubbles", each forming its own federated learning (FL) system to effectively isolate data heterogeneity.
+To tackle this challenge, we propose Privacy-Adaptive Clustered Federated Learning (PA-CFL) tailored for demand forecasting on heterogeneous retail data.
+By leveraging differential privacy and feature importance distribution, PA-CFL groups retailers into distinct ``bubbles'', each forming its own federated learning system to effectively isolate data heterogeneity.
 Within each bubble, Transformer models are designed to predict local sales for each client.
-Our experiments demonstrate that BFL significantly surpasses FedAvg and outperforms local learning in demand forecasting performance across all participating clients.
-Compared to local learning, BFL can achieve a 5.4\% improvement in R\textsuperscript{2}, a 69\% reduction in RMSE, and a 45\% decrease in MAE.
-Our study highlights BFL's adaptability in enabling effective federated learning through dynamic adjustments to noise levels and the range of clients participating in each bubble.
-This approach strategically groups participants into distinct "bubbles" while proactively identifying and filtering out risky clients that could compromise the FL system.
-The findings demonstrate BFL's ability to enhance collaborative learning in regression tasks on heterogeneous data, achieving a balance between forecasting accuracy and privacy preservation in retail applications.
-Additionally, BFL's capability to detect and neutralize poisoned data from clients enhances the system's robustness and reliability, ensuring more secure and effective federated learning.</p>
+Our experiments demonstrate that PA-CFL significantly surpasses FedAvg and outperforms local learning in demand forecasting performance across all participating clients.
+Compared to local learning, PA-CFL achieves a 5.4% improvement in R^2, a 69% reduction in RMSE, and a 45% decrease in MAE.
+Our approach enables effective FL through adaptive adjustments to diverse noise levels and the range of clients participating in each bubble.
+By grouping participants and proactively filtering out high-risk clients, PA-CFL mitigates potential threats to the FL system.
+The findings demonstrate PA-CFL's ability to enhance federated learning in time series prediction tasks with heterogeneous data, achieving a balance between forecasting accuracy and privacy preservation in retail applications.
+Additionally, PA-CFL's capability to detect and neutralize poisoned data from clients enhances the system's robustness and reliability.</p>
   </details>
 </div>